MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 The use of each of the ACL columns in the above query is described below.
 The following list explains the four **access control mechanisms**.

-* **AllowedUsers**: This option specifies the list of user IDs who will be able to access the search results.
+* **AllowedUsers**: This option specifies the list of user IDs who can access the search results.
 In the following example, a list of users: john@contoso.com, keith@contoso.com, and lisa@contoso.com would only have access to a record with OrderId = 12.
-* **AllowedGroups**: This option specifies the group of users who will be able to access the search results.
+* **AllowedGroups**: This option specifies the group of users who can access the search results.
 In the following example, group sales-team@contoso.com would only have access to record with OrderId = 12.
 * **DeniedUsers**: This option specifies the list of users who do **not** have access to the search results.
 In the following example, users john@contoso.com and keith@contoso.com do not have access to the record with OrderId = 13, whereas everyone else has access to this record.
 * **DeniedGroups**: This option specifies the group of users who do **not** have access to the search results.
 In the following example, groups engg-team@contoso.com and pm-team@contoso.com do not have access to a record with OrderId = 15, whereas everyone else has access to this record.